 So you’re looking for the best laminate flooring, and you have some questions.

 Which products should you look for, and which should you avoid?
 What features should high-quality laminate have?
 And most importantly, what are the best laminate flooring brands to buy from?

-We’ll discuss laminate’s makeup, things to look for (and avoid) when buying it, how to install it, its pros and cons, and break down our list of the 12 best laminate flooring brands.
+We’ll discuss laminate’s makeup, things to look for (and avoid) when buying it, how to install it, its pros and cons, and break down our list of the 15 best laminate flooring brands around.
 Finally, we’ll answer some of the most frequently asked questions about the world of laminate flooring.

 More specifically, it’s a multi-layer composite of organic and synthetic materials that’s both durable and affordable.
 And while it’s usually made to mimic different types of wood flooring, it can also take the appearance of tile and stone, too.

 Laminate was originally a budget flooring option designed to meet the demand created by an explosion in home ownership in the 1970s.
 This early laminate wasn’t exactly bad flooring, but it was generally perceived as a cheap knock-off of hardwood.

 Today, the best laminate flooring products dramatically improve upon the original formula: they’re more durable, offer a more realistic look, and are still some of the most affordable types of flooring out there.

 In fact, if you compare modern laminate vs. hardwood floors, you’ll find that laminate is cheaper, easier to install, and in some cases, even more durable.
 Plus: it can look (and feel) just like the real thing.

 What Are the Layers that Make Up Laminate Flooring?

 We mentioned above that laminate is a multi-layer floor.
 And generally speaking, it’s composed of three main layers (though it depends on the product).
 From the bottom up, they are: